-Many terms have recently entered mainstream consciousness due to the prevalence of social marketing these days.
+There has been an influx of terms that have recently entered mainstream consciousness due to the prevalence of social marketing.
 One that you may have heard a lot recently is “click bait.”
-Even if you do not know what it means, you’re already a constant target of it and may have already fallen victim– several times.
+Even if you do not know what it means, you’re already a constant target of it and may have already fallen victim – several times.

 Click bait is what it sounds like.
 It is a headline that exists for the sole purpose of “baiting” individuals to click on it and generate traffic to a website.
 This may sound like the purpose of all internet headlines, but click bait is different in that they are misleading.
 Usually, the title of the headline is designed to gain attention while making false promises about the content to which it directs users.